Jacobisagit/Summative-/README.md

 ## Introduction
-_For my summative i have decided to present my best workings over the first term, the topics I am focusing on are from Eye bombing, One tweet, Union hack and code in your plate, I will run through my workings and discuss my favourite pieces._
+_For my summative I have decided to present my best workings over the first term, the topics I am focusing on are from Eye bombing, One tweet, Union hack and code in your plate, I will run through my workings and discuss what I could have improved and what came out successfully._

+#### What I need to Improve.

+- HTML skills.

+- CSS skills.

+- Photoshop.

+- Illustrator.

+- Wordpress.

+- Presenting.

+- Group working.

+#### What have I achieved.
+- With the level of skill I had at the start of the course to now (in the above programs etc), I feel I have gained alot of really good knowledge, thanks to the lectures and tasks this has really helped me to develope and improve my work and have a greater understanding of the skills required in the course.
+During this first term I have been introduced to alot of programs and coding That I have never operated before, I Believe ive Gained some basic skills in all the above list of improvements and I aim to Be confident with them all by the end of the course.

 ## Blog Post